 Christopher J. Laney, JD, CHCQM

 Christopher J. Laney, JD, CHCQM is Senior Associate General Counsel at Health Alliance Plan of Michigan (Henry Ford Health System).
 Previously Assistant General Counsel for Blue Cross Blue Shield of Michigan (BCBSM) and a member of the Government Programs practice group where he primarily supported BCBSM’s Medicare Advantage and Part D drug plan lines of business.
 Prior to that, he was Corporate Counsel for Baptist Health in Louisville, Kentucky, a full-spectrum health system where he advised the Population Health Department on the development of an ACO and participation in the Medicare Shared Savings Program, the development and implementation of a statewide clinical integration program, and other value based purchasing initiatives.

 Mr. Laney earned a Bachelor of Arts from Michigan State University, is a cum laude graduate of Wayne State University Law School in Detroit where he served on the Law Review, and holds a Graduate Certificate in the Foundations of Public Health from the University of Michigan’s School of Public Health.
-Mr. Laney serves on the ABQAURP board of directors as well as the CME, Credentials, and Ethics Committees, and as Co-Vice Chair of the HCQM Exam Committee.
+HCQM Certified in 2014, Mr. Laney serves on the ABQAURP board of directors, as well as the CME, Credentials, and Ethics Committees, and as Co-Vice Chair of the HCQM Exam Committee.